kiliman/remix-vite-template/docs/setup/testing.md

 ### Scripts

-The following scripts are added to _package.json_
+The following scripts are added to _package.json_:

 - `test` - run vitest in _watch_ mode
 - `validate` - runs vitest in _run_ mode